Search results

 Brief every department on client context — goals, voice, competitors, KPIs

-Log all kickoff notes in CRM
+Log all strategy call notes in CRM

 Client master brief — required fields